 The Story of the Zienzele Baskets

 60 Kilometers south of Masvingo, Zimbabwe, are 5 small villages in one of the driest and poorest areas of Zimbabwe.
-The Zienzele Foundation has started a basket weaving project there to generate income for the women and pay school fees for over 1.000 HIV orphans from these villages.
+The Zienzele Foundation has started a basket weaving project there to generate income for the HIV affected women and pay school fees for the HIV orphans from these villages.

-The tropical agave / sisal plant is the raw material for these beautiful, traditional Zimbabwean, baskets.
+The tropical agave / sisal plant is the raw material for these beautiful baskets.
 The fibers of the sisal plant are harvested, dried and hand-dyed with natural dyes from tree bark, flowers and/or seeds.
 They are then dried again and rolled against the weaver's leg until the perfect thread is drawn out.
 An average of 30-40 hours per Zienzele basket makes these one of the most labour intensive of all African baskets for their size!
-Each basket has its own pattern and colour, which makes them all one-of-a-kind.
+Each basket has its own pattern and colour, which makes them all unique.

 The Zienzele baskets are only woven in the dry season.
-In winter, when it rains, the women work on the fields to harvest corn.
+In winter, when it rains, everybody works on the fields to harvest corn.